ada024/booklib-webapp/BookLibraryWeb/README.md

 ## About

 Welcome to BookLibrary.
 A webapp for registry your books. <br>
-This application do basic CRUD operation on mssql server.
+This application do basic CRUD operations on mssql server through EF Core and uses Blazor.

  <img src="https://github.com/ada024/booklib-webapp/blob/main/BookLibraryWeb/Screenshots/frontpage.png" width=768  >
 <br/>